Bunnies And Burrows Skills And Stunts

 - Rage: When you suffer a physical consequence, you can invoke that consequence for free on your next attack.
 If you suffer multiple physical consequences, you get a free invocation for each.
 (Despite bunnies' tendency to flee or freeze, when they do fight, they can be surprisingly fierce!)

-- Tough as Nails: Once per session, at the cost of a fate point, you can reduce the severity of a moderate consequence that’s physical in nature to a mild consequence (if your mild consequence slot is free), or erase a mild consequence altogether.
+- Tough as Nails: Once per session, at the cost of a fate point, you can reduce the severity of a moderate physical consequence to a mild one (if your mild consequence slot is free), or erase a mild consequence altogether.

 Unchanged from Fate Core.
 Language is rarely an issue with Provoke, as much can be accomplished via action and body language.